This post will focus on presenting the three must-have Chrome Rest clients for API testing that can dramatically reduce the manual testing efforts.

 There are many turnkey solutions available to verify the functionality of RESTful web services.
 However, there couldn’t be anything better than the Chrome browser if it does the job for testing the REST APIs.

-Just for your note that we can also relate the Rest clients as the Rest API Chrome extensions or simply the Chrome extensions for Rest API testing.
+Please note that we can also refer Rest clients as Rest API Chrome extensions or simply the Chrome extensions for Rest API testing.

 Why use Google Chrome Rest Clients for API Testing?

 Google Chrome is in itself a benchmark across the browser industry.
 Most of the internet population (~68%) is using Chrome as per the latest browser usage statistics available at W3schools.com.
 Additionally, it works the same across a variety of platforms.

 And there is plenty of plugins available in the Chrome web store.
 Hence, we recommend using the Chrome extensions for the quick test validation.

 Next, the Chrome Rest clients we’ll talk about are the best in the business, and millions of users are practicing them for Rest API testing.

 Since you are here to check the list of must-have Chrome rest clients, do check out the below post that can also add value to your work.

 Let’s now get straight into today’s topic of knowing about the three must-have Chrome Rest clients.